 Other implementions may not declare the capability name arrays.
-Some

 Extended terminal capability names, e.g., as defined by @TIC@ -x,

 are not stored in the arrays described here.

-Older versions of ncurses assumed that the file descriptor passed to
+Older versions of ncurses assumed that the file descriptor passed

-way to cleanup on receiving SIGTSTP.
+allow a reliable way to cleanup on receiving SIGTSTP.

-The current version (ncurses6) uses output buffers managed directly
+The current version (ncurses6) uses output buffers managed

-functions using the more reliable buffering
+versions of these functions using the more reliable buffering

 The X/Open Curses prototypes are based on the SVr4 curses header

 declarations, which were defined at the same time the C language

 was first standardized in the late 1980s.

 • X/Open Curses uses const less effectively than a later design

-might, in some cases applying it needlessly to values are already
+might, in some cases applying it needlessly to values are

-do not use const may prevent the program
+for functions which do not use const may prevent the program

 from compiling.
 On the other hand, writable strings are an

-As an extension, this implementation can be configured to change
+As an extension, this implementation can be configured to

-ABI 6 enables this feature by default.
+ncurses ABI 6 enables this feature by default.

 parameters, rather than a variable argument list.